 This document describes an S-100 compliant product specification for Inland Electronic Navigational Charts, which will form the base navigation layer for an S-100 based Inland ECDIS or ECS.
 It specifies the content, structure, and metadata needed for creating a fully compliant S-401 IENC and for its portrayal within an S-100 Inland ECDIS or ECS.
 This product specification includes the content model, the encoding, the feature catalogue, portrayal catalogue, metadata, implementation guidance for developers.

 References

+S-52 IHO Specifications for Chart Content and Display Aspects of ECDIS, Edition 6.1(.1) – October 2014, with Clarifications up to June 2015

 S-100 IHO Universal Hydrographic Data Model